Emergency/Advanced

 Examples of behavior without GPS:

-• If GPS is not available when arming the device, the Home Point will not be set and Return Mode will be unavailable during the flight.
+• If GPS is unavailable when arming the device, the Home Point will not be set, and Return Mode will be unavailable during the flight.
 Even if GPS becomes available later, Return Mode will not be available.

 • If Land Mode is activated, for example, due to a failsafe, the aircraft will descend as if it were in Altitude mode.
-This means that it will maintain a consistent attitude but drift with the wind.
-However, it's worth noting that Land Mode cannot be activated by the pilot because it requires GPS.
+It will maintain a consistent attitude but drift with the wind.
+However, it's worth noting that the pilot cannot activate Land Mode because it requires GPS.

 • If GPS is lost during a mission, the aircraft will display a warning and switch flight mode to either Altitude Mode or Manual Mode, depending on the degradation of the signal.